FlickerSoul/universe.observer/projects/toys/soundscape/index.md

 I worked in the audio team, along with Raimund, because I think the audio part is the most challenging and interesting component of the app.
 It turned put to be true, because unlike iOS which provides many AMAZING high-level and yet POWERFUL audio APIs and access to AirPods' head tracking sensors, Android has very limited APIs that allow  the level of customizability and control we need.

-The process of building the audio part has mainly three stages: making a audio renderer from a existing low-level audio engine, implementing state-aware players that can play, pause, and queue audios to be spatialized and rendered (played) by the audio renderer, and creating and providing a service containing the functionalities to other parts of the app.
+The process of building the audio part has mainly three stages: making a audio renderer from a existing low-level audio engine, implementing state-aware players that can play, pause, and queue audios to be spatialized and rendered (played) by the audio renderer, and creating and providing a audio service containing the functionalities to other parts of the app, along with an UI interaction commander that triggers callouts according to users' need.

 ### ACT I: The Audio Renderer